Our end-of-the-week picks for June 27-29, 2025

 Jazz in the Garden

-Kick back and groove to the music with sangria in hand at Jazz in the Garden on Fridays throughout the summer, held in the National Gallery of Art’s Sculpture Garden.
+Kick back and groove to the music with sangria in hand at Jazz in the Garden throughout the summer, held in the National Gallery of Art’s Sculpture Garden.
 An eclectic mix of DC-area jazz musicians lend a soundtrack to one of the city’s most idyllic scenes set around the sculpture garden’s central fountain.
 This is a free seasonal tradition that you do not want to miss.
 Due to high demand, the museum has instituted a lottery system; visit the Gallery’s website for more information.

 6-8:30 p.m. | Free Admission | Register